filipbudd/1800_202330_BBY10/README.md

 * I'm Evin I like computer CONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICT
 * - Filip!
 I'm the epic one who has experience in just about everything.
 A jack of all trades, if you will.
 * - Hi, my name is Carol!
 I am excited to start this journey of creating a web application!
 * - Helo helo, my name is Eugenie.
-I have no experience outside of python but I was pretty good at the snake language.
+I have no experience outside CONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTCONFLICTof python but I was pretty good at the snake language.

 ## 3. Technologies and Resources Used